OpenThermochronology/eUage/README.md

-# euage
+# eUage

-Program euage 1.0
+Program eUage 1.0

 Written in 2014 by Dr. Peter Zeitler (Lehigh University) in C++ to be more easily compatible with Rich Ketcham's (UT Austin) RDAAM code.